reportportal/agent-js-jest/README.md

 Licensed under the [Apache License v2.0](LICENSE)

+# Contribution
-This code is based on the [jest-junit](https://github.com/jest-community/jest-junit) but adapted by team members of [Ontoforce](https://www.ontoforce.com) for the ReportPortal upload.
+This code was based on the [jest-junit](https://github.com/jest-community/jest-junit) and adapted by team members of [Ontoforce](https://www.ontoforce.com) for the ReportPortal upload.
 Ontoforce contributed this effort as Open Source to the ReportPortal project team.